 In his final statement regarding the ruling to allow a restraining order to be placed against the husband, Judge Jones stated: “here are arguably few threats more potentially harassing and coercive than threatening one’s livelihood and employment.”

 Contact a Union County Domestic Violence Attorney Today

 Whether your physical or economic safety is being threatened by another party or a restraining order is being filed against you, it is critical that you retain the counsel of an experienced Union County domestic violence attorney to represent your interests throughout the process.
 Final Restraining Orders are usually permanent legal orders.
 This permanence can be critical to your financial and physical safety, but also highly damaging if you are being wrongly accused.

 At The Law Office of Edward S. Cooper, we have extensive experience helping clients across Westfield, Elizabeth, Union, Plainfield, Linden, and the greater Union County area with domestic violence and restraining order issues of all kinds.

 Whatever your situation may be, our law office has the experience, compassion, and legal ability to help you successfully navigate any restraining order process.
-To schedule a free and confidential consultation with our office today regarding your domestic violence or restraining order issue, please contact us online or through our Linden, NJ office at (908) 481-4625.
+To schedule a confidential consultation with our office today regarding your domestic violence or restraining order issue, please contact us online or through our Linden, NJ office at (908) 481-4625.